 What should you do if the only thing your doctor has left are shots with the full dose of mercury?
-First, healthy kids 5 years and older don’t need a flu vaccine, but if you want one anyway, the nasal spray flu vaccine is mercury-free and was just approved for use down to age 2 years.
-Second, you can search elsewhere for any left-over mercury-free shots at other offices or clinics.
+You can search elsewhere for any left-over mercury-free shots at other offices or clinics.
 Or you can simply decide to do without the flu vaccine for that year.
 This is especially true for pregnant women and young children.
 No one wants their developing fetus or infant to be exposed to mercury while their brain is developing.

 Do you even have to worry about mercury in the first place?
 The debate rages on.
 Researchers battle back and forth over this issue.
 We’ve known for decades that mercury is toxic to the brain and body tissues.
 But whether or not the amount in vaccines is enough to cause damage is still up in the air.
 Some research shows there is enough evidence of harm; other studies have determined there is not enough proof that the mercury in vaccines is dangerous.
 No study, however, has yet to prove for certain that this mercury is safe.